MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 ::: moniker range=">= tfs-2018"

-## Link to work items from a Wiki page
+## Add links to work items from a Wiki page

 Use the `#ID` control to link to a work item from within a Wiki page.